pbzpooh123/Chayanon_Yimyam_Port/README.md

 * Worked as a Game Developer
 * A prototype of a 2D Platformer puzzle solver game
-*
+* A treasure hunter go into the ruin to find treasures and solve puzzle to get out of this ruin.

 **Highlight of work**
-- Top-Up System
-- Ads System
-- Skin store
+- Puzzle system
+- Fix bug and remove some unnecessary line of code.

 ![ezgif-4-e9e7d20212](https://github.com/SuNnY54569/Portfolio/assets/87000150/3e038d8b-536e-4216-9016-399ad9ac2be1)

-You can [play this game](https://sunny54569.itch.io/shooting-range) directly on Itch.io or download the apk file to play.
+You can [play this game](https://sunny54569.itch.io/shooting-range) directly on Itch.io

 [This game repository](https://github.com/SuNnY54569/Portfolio/tree/main/Project/Maggy%20the%20Dinosaur%20V.2)